jeffhandley/indictedyet/README.md

 Want to add one of The Former Guy's associates to our site?
 Great!

 Create a pull request by editing [Program.cs](https://github.com/jeffhandley/indictedyet/edit/main/src/Program.cs).
-There's a list of autocorrect handlers, a list of aliases, and then a Name, Url, and Message for each Criminal.
+There's a list of redirect handlers, a list of acceptable aliases, and then a Name, Url, and Message for each criminal.
 We'd love your help creating a comprehensive list for the site!

 ## License